Carrot disease models

 Carrot (Daucus carota) — Alternaria dauci causes Leaf Blight.

 The disease is caused by the pathogen Alternaria dauci.
 The pathogen overwinters in crop refuse or on alternate hosts.
 The disease also may be seed borne.
 Older leaves are more susceptible to Alternaria spp. than younger leaves.
 Leaf spots are common in carrots grown for seed production.

-TOMCAST (TOMato disease foreCASTing) is a computer model based on field data that attempts to predict fungal disease development, namely Early Blight, Septoria Leaf Spot and Anthracnose on tomatoes.
-Field placed data loggers are recording hourly leaf wetness and temperature data.
-This data where analysed over a 24 hour period and may result in the formation of a Disease Severity Value (DSV); essentially an increment of disease development.
+Background: TOMCAST (TOMato disease foreCASTing) is a computer model based on field data that attempts to predict fungal disease development, namely Early Blight, Septoria Leaf Spot and Anthracnose on tomatoes.
+Field-placed data loggers are recording hourly leaf wetness and temperature data.
+These data were analysed over a 24-hour period and may result in the formation of a Disease Severity Value (DSV); essentially an increment of disease development.
 As DSV accumulate, disease pressure continues to build on the crop.
 When the number of accumulated DSV exceed the spray interval, a fungicide application is recommended to relieve the disease pressure.

 TOMCAST is derived from the original F.A.S.T.
 (Forecasting Alternaria solani on Tomatoes) model developed by Drs.
 Madden, Pennypacker, and MacNab? at Pennsylvania State University (PSU).
 The PSU F.A.S.T. model was further modified by Dr. Pitblado at the Ridgetown College in Ontario into what we now recognize as the TOMCAST model used by Ohio State University Extension.